Women of Salerno: Contributions

-The work begins by outlining the characteristic nature of the female gender, which, unlike the nature of the male, hot and dry, is rather cold and humid.
-So, lacking women the heat necessary to dissipate bad moods, their diseases were more frequent and mainly affect the reproductive organs.
-To defend themselves from moods women have a particular purification, the menstruation, whose regularity is a source and sign of health.
+The work begins by outlining the characteristic nature of the female sex, which, unlike the nature of the male, hot and dry, is rather cold and humid.
+So, women lacking the heat necessary to dissipate bad moods, their diseases were more frequent and mainly affect the reproductive organs.
+To defend themselves from moods women have a particular purification, menstruation, whose regularity is a source and sign of health.
 The first task of the doctor is then to diagnose the reasons for the interruption of the regularity or scarcity of the menstruation and to identify with the pharmacopoeia the appropriate remedies.

-Perineal tears and uterine tears are common wounds often experienced by midwives, giving Trotula and her students ample opportunity to develop new techniques and remedies for wound healing.
+Perineal tears and uterine tears were identified as common wounds often encountered by midwives, giving Trotula and her students ample opportunity to develop new techniques and remedies for wound healing.

 The anatomy of the reproductive organs was known only through animal anatomy and written descriptions in Islamic texts.
-Salerno female physicians made an important contribution on this subject because female physicians had greater access to female patients than their male colleagues.
+Salernian female physicians made an important contribution on this subject because female physicians had greater access to female patients than their male colleagues.
 They deepened the study of the female body, coming to theorize that infertility could also depend on men and not only women.